Xavier Dolan: Early life

 Dolan was born and raised in Montreal, Quebec.
-He is the son of Geneviève Dolan, a Quebecois teacher, and Manuel Tadros, a successful Egyptian-Canadian actor and singer of Coptic and Lebanese descent.
+He is the son of Geneviève Dolan, a Québécois public college administrator with Irish roots, and Manuel Tadros, an Egyptian-Canadian actor and singer of Coptic and Lebanese descent.
+His parents divorced when he was 2 years old, leaving his mother to take care of him in suburban Montreal.
+He has an older half-brother from his father's previous relationship.